What is lipoedema?

-The increase in weight around the legs usually starts in weight gain at times associated with hormonal changes, such as puberty, pregnancy and menopause.
+The change in shape usually starts in weight gain at times associated with hormonal changes, such as puberty, pregnancy and menopause.

 It is not thought that lipoedema leads to weight gain but gaining weight does make the symptoms of lipoedema (pain and heaviness) worse.